 To make our salt dough decorations we used:

 ½ a cup of salt

-Minnie mixes the dry ingredients in a large bowl & slowly adds the water until a dough consistency is formed.
-The dough is then given a good knead, & then it's ready to use.
-Minnie loves kneading & squishing the dough through her fingers, a great sensory experience.
+:: Mix the dry ingredients in a large bowl & then slowly add the water until a dough consistency is formed.
+Then give the dough a good knead, & it's ready to use.

 :: Roll out the dough onto a flat surface & use cookie cutters to create your Easter shapes.

 :: Add a hole in the top of each shape using a straw & leave them to dry.
 We leave ours on a wire rack in the airing cupboard for 24 hours.
 You can dry them quicker in the oven, but we found drying them in the airing cupboard prevented any bubbles & cracks forming in the dough.

 :: Once the salt dough shapes have hardened, you can paint or decorate them as you wish.
 We used pearlised acrylic paint which dries quickly & gives a pretty finish.